sarick-story/story-llm-influence-experiment/CURSOR_MEMORY.md

 ## The Solution

-We implemented two key fixes:
+We implemented several key fixes:

 ### 1. Matrix Regularization